Santi Giovanni e Paolo, Venice: Description

-The huge brick edifice was designed in the Italian Gothic style, and completed in the 1430s.
+The huge brick edifice was designed in the Italian Gothic style, and consecrated in the 1430.
 It is the principal Dominican church of Venice, and as such was built to hold large congregations.
 It is dedicated to John and Paul, not the Biblical Apostles of the same names, but two obscure martyrs of the Early Christian church in Rome, whose names were recorded in the 4th century but whose legend is of a later date.

 In 1246, Doge Jacopo Tiepolo donated some swampland to the Dominicans after dreaming of a flock of white doves flying over it.
 The first church was demolished in 1333, when the current church was begun.
 It was not completed until 1430.

 The vast interior contains many funerary monuments and paintings, as well as the Madonna della Pace, a miraculous Byzantine image situated in its own chapel in the south aisle, and a foot of Saint Catherine of Siena, the church's chief relic.

 Santi Giovanni e Paolo is a parish church of the Vicariate of San Marco-Castello.
 Other churches of the parish are San Lazzaro dei Mendicanti, the Ospedaletto and the Beata Vergine Addolorata.

 The Renaissance Equestrian Statue of Bartolomeo Colleoni (1483), by Andrea del Verrocchio, is located next to the church.

 The belltower has 3 bells in D major.

 The facade of Santi Giovanni e Paolo.